cloudify-cosmo/packman/README.md

 ### Vagrant
 A vagrantfile is provided to load machines:

-- a packman host (which, by default, is ready to package components)
+- a packman host (which, by default, is ready to package packages)
 - a tester host (which, by default, is a clean machine to test the package installation on)
-- CentOS and other distribs are being added...
+- REHL based distros are partially supported...

 ##### Automated Vagrant Testing Environment
 In future versions, an automated process of retrieval, packaging and installation will be implemented to check the entire process.